emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: volumes missing from delta TA sheet.
 *Resolution*: https://drive.google.com/drive/u/0/folders/1Z7Gxiqo8QbnP4AMpgxmgq0wDNJ-qWmBW. extract volumes here and put in delta TA.

+*Issue*: Address variation in initials and blanks.
+*Resolution*: Cross comparison between initial 1 and 2, across days to see variation, and the same for the blanks.
+More of a reminder to do than an active issue (unless there is larger variation than expected).

+*Issue*: TP1 - January surface area is 30 for every chamber.
+*Resolution*: pull in real surface area for this.

+*Issue*: 50 mL falcon tubes for some samples for January 2020 and November 2020 time points instead of larger bottles.
+*Resolution*: Hollie says it doesn't matter we can run these at whatever mass we can get - run this by Ariana and Danielle in meeting.
+Will add a column to keep track of which samples were in a 50 mL and we can see if there is a batch effect.
+For these samples, we will need to calculate salinity prior to measuring mass and putting samples in rondolino.

 ## <a name="Missing"></a> **Missing and Duplicate Data**

 **TP1 January 2020**

 **TP2 March 2020**